 The benefits of coaching relationships on improving professional development outcomes of early childhood educators have been supported by numerous studies (Danielle Twigg, International Research in Early Childhood Education, Vol.4, No.1, 2013, Page 73).

-The real work of these supportive relationships stems from the concept of trust; Trust in the benefits of a strength-based coaching model, Trust in acceptance of the vulnerable nature of these relationships and lastly, reciprocal trust that needs to be cultivated between the Coach and the Coachee.
+The real work of these supportive relationships stems from the concept of trust: trust in the benefits of a strength-based coaching model, trust in acceptance of the vulnerable nature of these relationships, and lastly, reciprocal trust that needs to be cultivated between the coach and the coachee.

-Some strategies for building this relationship include;
+Some strategies for building this relationship include:

-- Find a Personal Connection – Coaching is not exclusively about teaching and learning.
+Coaching is not exclusively about teaching and learning.
 It is about building relationships.
 Looking for opportunities to discover common interests, hobbies or values can help add to a conversation where commonalities are discovered, and positive relationships are grown.
 Being able to focus on the things that make us similar, rather than different, can go a long way towards building trust and respect in the mentor/mentee relationship.

-- Establish Teacher/Coach Confidentiality – Privacy and reflection time are huge builders of developing trust between the partners in a coaching relationship.
+Privacy and reflection time are huge builders of developing trust between the partners in a coaching relationship.
 Teachers need to have a safe space to try new things that may potentially fail.
 The act of trying new ideas is highly personal and puts people in a state of vulnerability and these feelings need to be validated with the knowledge that no one is expected to gain growth without some struggle, and it is through this struggle, that new skills are developed.
 As a supportive coach, it must be abundantly clear that our intent is to support teachers in their professional growth.
-It takes great courage for teachers to allow a stranger into their classroom and see it’s inner workings on a regular basis, and coaches need to be cognizant of these feelings of anxiety and vulnerability.
+It takes great courage for teachers to allow a stranger into their classroom and see its inner workings on a regular basis, and coaches need to be cognizant of these feelings of anxiety and vulnerability.

-In conclusion, there are many components to building trust in the coaching relationship that have been touched upon in this work.
+There are many components to building trust in the coaching relationship that have been touched upon in this work.
 The reason we use coaching relationships is to build alignment to the frameworks of SEL and the ability of teachers to develop these skills into fidelity and sustainability in their early childhood programs.
-The goal of our coaching work can be summed up in Jeree Pawl’s platinum rule: “Do unto others as you would have others do unto others” (Pawl 1995, 43-44) This essay touches on a few key components that the author feels are imperative and necessary towards building successful coaching relationships in the field of Social Emotional Learning in the Early Childhood Field.
+The goal of our coaching work can be summed up in Jeree Pawl’s platinum rule: “Do unto others as you would have others do unto others” (Pawl 1995, 43-44).
+This essay touches on a few key components that the author feels are imperative and necessary towards building successful coaching relationships in the field of Social Emotional Learning in the Early Childhood Field.